logo

 menu

-3 Methods on How to Export HTML Table to Excel
+How to Export HTML Table to Excel

-4 min read
+6 min read

 “Can I convert HTML table to Excel?”

-Many people have similar questions about how to get the table data downloaded to their local devices into an Excel or CSV file for further analysis.
+Many people have similar questions about how to get the website table data downloaded to their local devices into an Excel or CSV file for further analysis.
 However, the answer is totally YES.

 Tables are one of the most common data representation structures on websites.
 Tables make it simple to visualize large amounts of data in rows and columns and make it easier for comparative analysis.
 And so websites that need to show a lot of data use a table format.